Last updated January 2018

 Templates provided on this website are samples only.
 They are not intended as legal advice.

-We recommend that you consult a legal professional in British Columbia if you want professional assurance that any information is appropriate to your particular situation.
+We recommend that you consult a legal professional in British Columbia if you want recommendations on next steps or assurance that any information is appropriate to your specific situation.

 The cases we refer to reflect real experiences, but names and images have been changed to protect people's privacy.
 The cases are included to help you think about how to deal with your own situation.